-Self-organisation does not mean that the team can decide autonomously about its goals.
-Nor does it mean in every case that the team can decide on its composition.
+Self-organization does not mean that the team can decide autonomously about its goals.
+It also does not mean in every case that the team could decide on its composition.

 Self-organization means that the team determines how it reacts to its environment.
 And only when they have this opportunity, a group of people forms into a team.

-The environment of the team, however, you can influence as a manager / leader / ScrumMaster.
-This is nothing that cannot be made transparent and has nothing to do with unfair manipulation, which is in no way to be recommended here.
+The environment of the team, however, can be influenced by the manager / leader / ScrumMaster.
+This is nothing that cannot be made transparent and has nothing to do with unfair manipulation, which is by no means to be recommended here.

 - Homeostasis – self-organization, the effort of a system to achieve internal stability

-- Autopoiesis – self-creation, the process of emergence and evolution of a system.
+- Autopoiesis – self-creation/self-generation, the process of emergence and evolution of a system.

 - Differentiated functional systems in society are described